← Back to blog

 How to recognize progress

-• For AI search wants proof: less manual clarification after the first enquiry
+• Less manual clarification after the first enquiry

 How to start without theatre